 Mezzosoprano Ira Malaniuk as Fricka

-Elisabeth H?ngen, a mezzo-soprano, was scheduled to sing.
+Elisabeth Höngen (1906 – 1997), a mezzo-soprano, was scheduled to sing.
 She had performed only a few days earlier.
-Suddenly on August 11, 1951, H?ngen came down with an acute case of appendicitis and was hospitalized.
+On August 11, 1951, the morning of the performance, Höngen came down with an acute case of appendicitis and was hospitalized.

-That fateful day, Ira Malaniuk, a young mezzo-soprano, came into the theatre not suspecting that she would be required to sing the part of Fricka that night.
+That fateful day, Ira Malaniuk (1919 – 2009), a young mezzo-soprano, came into the theatre not suspecting that she would be required to sing the part of Fricka that night.
 According to her own autobiography, not only had Malaniuk never sung the part, she hadn’t even heard it before.

 What Does Someone Need to Become Famous?